-TCOS Passport Version 2.0 Release 1 consisting of
+TCOS Passport Version 2.0 Release 2-ID1 consisting of

-- the Infineon Chip SLE66CLX800PE, - the embedded software operation system TCOS 3.0 (0x22 Version of the pre-completion code / completion code) and - a file system in the context of the ICAO application (with or without initialised EF.DG3).
+- the Infineon Chip SLE66CLX800PE, - the embedded software operation system TCOS Passport Version 2.0 (0x02 Version of the pre-completion code / completion code) and - a file system in the context of the ICAO application.

-The Certification Results only apply to the version of the product indicated in the Certificate and on the condition that all the stipulations are kept as detailed in this Certification Report.
+The certification results only apply to the version of the product indicated in the certificate and on the condition that all the stipulations are kept as detailed in this Certification Report.
 This certificate is not an endorsement of the IT product by the Federal Office for Information Security (BSI) or any other organisation that recognises or gives effect to this certificate, and no warranty of the IT product by BSI or any other organisation that recognises or gives effect to this certificate, is either expressed or implied.